frenetic-lang/frenetic/guide/NetCore-tutorial.md

 <code>BEFORE</code> and <code>tpDst=22</code> in lines marked
 <code>AFTER</code>.

-Another useful kind of query is one that measures the load at different places in the network.
-The <code>monitorLoad( n , label )</code> policy
+Another useful query measures the load at different places in the network.
+The
-prints the number of packets and the number of bytes it receives every <code>n</code> seconds.
-Again, each output line is prefixed by the string <code>label</code>, and again, we can restrict the packets monitored by
+<code>monitorLoad( n , label )</code> policy prints the number of packets and
+bytes it receives every <code>n</code> seconds.
+Output is prefixed by the string <code>label</code>, and we can restrict the packets monitored by
-<code>monitorLoad</code> using a <code>if</code>-<code>then</code> clauses.
+<code>monitorLoad</code> using <code>if</code>-<code>then</code> clauses.

-Try removing the packet monitoring policies and in the port map application and adding a <code>monitorLoad</code> policy to measure the number of packets sent by iperf.
-The implementation of <code>monitorLoad</code>
+Try removing the packet monitoring policies in the port mapper and adding a
+<code>monitorLoad</code> query to measure the number of packets sent by iperf.
-is far more efficient than <code>monitorPackets</code>
+The implementation of <code>monitorLoad</code> is far more efficient than
-as it does not send packets to the controller.
-It merely queries openFlow counters after each time interval.
-You can issue a longer iperf request by adjusting the timing parameter.
+<code>monitorPackets</code>, as it does not send packets to the controller.
+Instead, it queries OpenFlow counters on the switch after each time interval.
+You can issue a longer iperf request by adjusting the timing parameter (<code>-t seconds</code>).
 Watch the load printed in the controller window.
 The following command runs iperf for <code>20</code> seconds.
 ```
 mininet> h1 iperf -c 10.0.0.2 -p 5022 -t 20
 ```